nanocurrency/nano-docs/docs/protocol-design/work.md

 where $H$ is an algorithm, usually in the form of a hash function, $||$ is the concatenation operator, $threshold$ is a parameter of the network that relates to the resources spent to obtain a valid work, and $x$ is either:

-- The account's public key, in the case of the first block
+- The account's public key, in the case of the first block on the account, or
-- The previous block's hash, otherwise
+- The previous block's hash

-The following image illustrates the process by which valid work is obtained.
+The following image illustrates the process by which valid work is obtained for **Block 2**.

 ![generate-work](/images/whitepaper/generate-work.png)